EMBRYOPSIDA Pirani & Prado

 Vegetative Variation.
-Monocots show greater variation in their basic leaf construction than all other angiosperms combined, although leaf development still needs more study here.
-The tunica-corpus construction in monocots in similar to that in other angiosperms and from this point of view their leaves are similar, although a 1-layered tunica, as in maize, is somewhat more common (Stewart & Dermen 1979; Jouannic 2011 and references).
-The outer tunica layer can proliferate and produce a rather broad margin to the variegated leaf.
+Monocots show great variation in their basic leaf construction (e.g. Kaplan 1973).
+However, the tunica-corpus construction in monocots in similar to that in other angiosperms and from this point of view their leaves are similar, although a 1-layered tunica, as in maize, is somewhat more common (Stewart & Dermen 1979; Jouannic 2011 and references).
+The outer tunica layer can proliferate and produce a rather broad margin to the variegated leaf (Zonneveld 2007).

-However, it is the relation between the blade of a monocot leaf and that of a broad-leaved angiosperm that is of the greatest interest.
-Although one thinks of monocots as having narrow leaf blades with parallel venation, this is perhaps because of the ubiquity of grasses and the fact that many commonly-cultivated bulbs have such leaves.
-Gifford and Foster (1988) prefer to think of such venation as being striate, emphasizing how the main veins join at the apex; whatever the term used, the different leaf venations shown by Gifford and Foster (1988: Fig. 19-13 are clearly variations on a theme.
-However, the overall diversity of leaf form, venation, and development in monocots is considerable and of great systematic and evolutionary interest.
+The relation between the blade of a monocot leaf and that of a broad-leaved angiosperm is of the greatest interest.
+One commonly thinks of monocots as having narrow leaf blades with parallel venation, but this is perhaps because of the ubiquity of grasses and the fact that many commonly-cultivated bulbs have such leaves.
+Gifford and Foster (1988) prefer to think of such venation as being striate, emphasizing how the main veins join sequentially at the apex; whatever the term used, the different leaf venations shown by Gifford and Foster (1988: Fig. 19-13) are clearly variations on a theme.

-The terete, unifacial blades with stomata all over the surface that are found scattered in monocots may result from the elaboration of the unifacial Vorläuferspitze (e.g. Arber 1925; Troll 1955; Troll & Meyer 1955; Kaplan 1975 - Oxypolis [Apiaceae] and the monocots that are compared would seem rather distant), or from the middle portion of a bifacial leaf (see illustrations in Linder & Caddick 2001, which see also for a summary of the literature).
-Monocots that do not have bifacial blades with stomata on only one surface may have unifacial and terete leaves (see Townsley & Sinha 2012), or laterally flattened and isobifacial leaves that are also often equitant at the base, i.e. they are edge on to the stem.
-Although the latter appear to represent a normal bifacial dorsiventral blade that has folded and become connate adaxially, they may represent the elaboration of a midrib/costal region, or, developmentally both they and terete unifacial leaves may represent the genetic abaxialization of the leaf, the genes normally expressed abaxially alone being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013).
-The leaves of Acorus are unifacial and equitant, and Yamaguchi et al. (2010) show how in Juncus such equitant leaves differ from terete leaves by the activity of the DL gene that elsewhere in monocots is involved in midrib development.
-The development of an isobifacial monocot leaf such as is found in Acorus can also be explained classically in quite different ways - is it a hyperphyll, and so equivalent to a broad-leaved angiosperm leaf, or does it originate from an intermediate zone between hyperphyll and hypophyll (Rudall & Buzgo 2002)? - but of course such descriptions are separate from those that result from developmental genetic studies.
+Terete, unifacial blades with stomata all over the surface are scattered in monocots.
+These may result from the elaboration of the unifacial Vorläuferspitze (e.g. Arber 1925; Troll 1955; Troll & Meyer 1955; Kaplan 1973, 1975: comparison with Oxypolis, Acacia; Townsley & Sinha 2012).
+Monocots may also have laterally flattened and isobifacial leaves that are edge on to the stem (e.g. Linder & Caddick 2001: seedlings of Restionaceae showing all sorts of leaf morphologies).
+Although these leaves look like a bifacial dorsiventral blade that has folded and become connate adaxially, they may represent the adaxial elaboration of a midrib/costal region (Kaplan 1970a: Acorus).
+However, Rudall and Buzgo (2002) suggest that the isobifacial leaf of Acorus originates from an intermediate zone between hyperphyll and hypophyll.
+Developmentally both isobifacial and terete unifacial leaves may represent the genetic abaxialization of the leaf, the genes normally expressed abaxially being the only genes expressed, at least at the leaf surface (Yamaguchi & Tsukaya 2010; Nakayama et al. 2013).
+Yamaguchi et al. (2010) show how in Juncus isobifacial leaves differ from terete leaves by the activity of the DL gene that elsewhere in monocots is involved in midrib development.

-A number of monocots have broad leaf blades; the plants are often vines/lianes which live in shady habits for at least parts of their lives.
-The leaves are often petiolate, the venation is reticulate, with some free vein endings, and stomata are unoriented (see Cameron & Dickison 1998).
-Indeed, net venation may have arisen at least 26 times in monocots (see above: Givnish et al. 2005, 2006b).
-Thus the "blade" of Hosta and that of Orontium may not be equivalent in other than a functional sense (Troll 1955).
-Indeed, monocot leaves that have petioles and a blade that is net-veined in fact are not particularly similar morphologically - taxa with such leaves include Smilax, Trillium (both Liliales), Dioscorea (Dioscoreales), etc. Some kind of central vein is common in monocots, or there may be a few strong veins diverging from the base (Doyle et al. 2008, which see for further details of the venation of monocot leaves, etc.).
-Thus members of Zingiberales typically have a well-developed midrib from which numerous closely parallel veins leave, either proceeding straight to the margin, as in Musa, or taking a more arcuate path.
-In the broadly cordate blades of Stemona (Pandanales-Stemonaceae), the dozen or so main veins leaving from the base are particularly conspicuously connected by closely paralel transverse veins, but transverse veins are ubiquitous in monocots.
+A number of monocots have broad leaf blades, petioles, the venation is reticulate, with some free vein endings, and the stomata are unoriented (see Cameron & Dickison 1998).
+Indeed, net venation may have arisen at least 26 times in monocots (see above: Givnish et al. 2005, 2006b: see above).
+The plants are often vines/lianes (Smilax, [Liliales], Dioscorea [Dioscoreales]) and/or plants which live in shady habits for at least parts of their lives (Trillium [Liliales]).
+Thus the leaf blades of Hosta and Orontium are similar only in a functional sense (Troll 1955).
+Some kind of central vein is common, or there may be a few strong veins diverging from the base (Doyle et al. 2008, which see for further details of the venation of monocot leaves, etc.).
+Members of Zingiberales typically have a well-developed midrib from which numerous closely parallel veins leave, either proceeding straight to the margin, as in Musa, or taking a more arcuate path.
+Transverse veins joining the parallel veins are ubiquitous in monocots, and those in the broadly cordate blades of Stemona (Pandanales-Stemonaceae) are particularly conspicuous.

 Genes & Genomes.
 For the evolution of the IR/LSC junction in monocots, see R.-J. Wang et al. (2008).
 Lee et al. (2011: c.f. sampling and topology) found that genes involved in cell fate commitment, auxin metabolism, etc., tended to cluster at this node of the tree.